gustafsson96/cats-and-coffee-cafe/README.md

 + ### About Us Section
     * The About Us section tells the user more about what to expect from a visit at Cats and Coffee Café.
 It also contains information that guides the user to other sections of the page depending on what they are looking for.
+    * The About Us section contains images that allow the user to see what the café looks like inside.
+    * The images are stacked on top of each other on smaller screens.

     ![screenshot of about us section](/documentation/about_us_section.png)

 + ### Our Cats Section (gallery)
     *  In the Our Cats section, the user is presented with photographs and information about the adoptable cats living at the café.
-    * The photographs are presented using two rows of images (only one is shown in the screenshot below).
+    * The photographs are presented using a table with two rows of images (only one row is shown in the screenshot below).
     * The rows can be scrolled on screens too small to show all photographs next to each other.

     ![screenshot of our cats section](/documentation/our_cats_section.png)